Direct Inhalation of Essential Oils in Aromatherapy

 A simple, effective method for obtaining the benefits of aromatherapy

 Direct inhalation is a very simple and effective way to enjoy the many benefits afforded by the fragrance of therapeutic-grade essential oils.
-Whether used alone, or with other application methods, direct inhalation of aromatics can have a really powerful effect on your system — physically, emotionally and mentally.
+Whether used alone, or with other application methods, direct inhalation of aromatics can have a really powerful effect on your body systems — physically, emotionally and mentally.

 How to do direct inhalation